 The Research and Institutional Effectiveness department will monitor the Strategic Plan accomplishments and ask IEC to contribute toward the review and evaluation of the results and planning processes.
-By August 30, 2011 a summary of the status of the SOs will be compiled and presented to IEC for final consideration and then to PAC for review.
+By the summer a summary of the status of the SOs will be compiled and presented to IEC for final consideration and then to PAC for review.
 Based on this evaluation and review process, the next Strategic Plan will be proposed shortly thereafter to both IEC and PAC and the monitoring and evaluation cycle will continue.
+As per the previous status report on the College's Strategic Plan, the next plan should be more comprehensive and include more objectives from major plans across campus such as the Technology Master Plan, Facilities Master Plan, etc. A thematic grouping of the many College goals is being discussed as well as how to leverage the mission, vision and core values as a major piece of the planning process at Mt.
+San Antonio College.